openfheorg/openfhe-boolean-circuit-evaluator/README.md

 - `TB_comparators` - tests old bristol style comparator circuits
 - `TB_adders` - tests old bristol style adder circuits
 - `TB_multipliers` -  tests old bristol style adder circuits
-- `TB_crypto` - tests old bristol style adder circuits
+- `TB_crypto` - tests old bristol style md5 and sha circuits
+- `TB_aes` - tests old bristol style AES expanded and non-expanded circuits

-For all examples you should run the program with the `-a -z` flags set in order to generate assembler output.
+For all examples you should run the program once with the `-a -z` flags set in order to generate assembler output.
 The assembler output for input case `foo.txt` will be `foo_FHE.out`.
 The FHE is to indicate that there is no impled circuit depth limit, i.e. no explicit bootstrapping will be needed.
 This is a holdover from an older SHE system design.

+Note that the `-s TOY` setting can be used when assembling the circuit, as the result is indepenent of the crypto parameter used. `TOY` is only good for debugging and verifying functional correctness -- it has no security!

+Once these files are generated you can run that demo case with different settings, without the `-a -z` flags set.

 More details on each demo:
 --------------------------